cs50nestm/cs50labs/operators/README.md

 the value of the `float` b will be 2.0.

 If instead, at least one of the numbers in my division statement is a float, C will interpret this as dividing two floats.
+Floats are variables that can hold a number with a decimal.
 So

 ```c
 float b = 5.0 / 2;